 The Humane Society of Ventura County is happy to provide TNR (Trap, Neuter Release) and trap loaner services to local residents.
 Loaner traps are available for a 2-week period with a $75 deposit and can be picked up at the Main Office during normal business hours.

 Our Clinic accepts feral cats for TNR (Trap, Neuter, and Release) surgeries on Tuesday, Wednesday, and Thursday mornings from 7:00 am to 8:00 am.
 If you know you will be trapping a cat(s), please call the shelter ahead of time at 805-646-6505 to make an appointment to ensure a spot on our schedule.
 Feral cats arriving without an appointment may be turned away if the clinic is at capacity.
 The Clinic schedule is subject to change, so we recommend calling in the morning before arrival.

-Surgery and treatment costs are generously subsidized through the Herman Bennet Foundation or SPAN.
+Surgery and treatment costs are generously subsidized through SPAN.
 This includes sterilization, FVRCP vaccination, Rabies vaccination (if 12-weeks of age or older), and Ear Tipping (not optional).
 If you do NOT wish for your cat to be ear-tipped, costs and treatments will be the financial responsibility of the trapper.

 Other resources for TNR surgery in Ventura County include: